Diego Schwartzman: 2024–25: 11th US Open appearance, retirement

 Schwartzman participated in the Golden Swing, similar to his previous season, he was a direct entry at the 2024 Córdoba Open, and received wildcards for the 2024 Argentina Open, the 2024 Los Cabos Open and the ATP 500 2024 Abierto Mexicano Telcel but lost in all four tournaments in the first round.

 After early setbacks, he managed to qualify for the main draw at the 2024 Miami Open, and at the Italian Open.

 In May 2024, Schwartzman announced he would retire from professional tennis after the Argentina Open in 2025.
 He played his last match at Roland Garros in qualifying, losing in the second round to Quentin Halys.

 Ranked No. 246, he qualified for the 2024 US Open, making his 11th appearance at this Major, defeating Andrea Pellegrino, top qualifying seed and compatriot Thiago Agustín Tirante and top Lithuanian player Vilius Gaubas.

 Schwartzman played his final professional tournament at the Argentina Open in February 2025.
 He defeated seventh seed Nicolás Jarry in three sets before losing in the second round to Pedro Martínez.

+After retiring from tennis, Schwartzman began playing soccer for Barkojba, a Jewish sports club in Buenos Aires.